aadityansha06/snip/README.md

 ---

 ## 🐛 Known Issues & Limitations
+Created in just 3 days so it may have 😅

 ### Parsing Limitations
 - **Complex commit messages**: Avoid using tab characters in commit messages (used as delimiters)